Learning is Not Something That's Done to You

 to learn.
 We are born interacting with and exploring our surroundings.
 Babies

 are active learners, their burning curiosity motivating them to learn how

 the world works.
-And if they are given a safe, supportive environment, they
+And if they are given a safe and supportive environment, they

 will continue to learn hungrily and naturally – in the manner and at the

 speed that suits them best.
-In fact, you cannot stop young children learning
+In fact, you cannot stop children (or

 and effect.
 And they are always soaking up information from their environment

 – learning to walk, talk, and do many other amazing things.

 Cognitive psychologist Alison Gopnik, who is co-author of

 a research study called “The Scientist in the Crib,” says babies’ brains